-The largest tobacco company in the world (measured by cigarette volume) is the state-owned China National Tobacco Corporation.1 According to industry reports, China National Tobacco Corporation has a more than 99% market share in China,2 making it the single largest tobacco manufacturer in the world.
-Philip Morris—including both the separate Philip Morris International and US market (Altria) companies—runs second to China National Tobacco Corporation with 17.3% of the global market, followed by British American Tobacco, Japan Tobacco International and Imperial Tobacco.
+The largest tobacco company in the world (measured by cigarette volume) is the state-owned China National Tobacco Corporation.1 Five of the 10 largest cigarette factories in the world are located in China.2 According to industry reports, China National Tobacco Corporation has approximately 98% market share in China,3 making it the single largest tobacco manufacturer in the world.
+Philip Morris—including both the separate Philip Morris International and US market (Altria) companies—runs second to China National Tobacco Corporation with 16.9% of the global market, followed by British American Tobacco, Japan Tobacco International and Imperial Brands (formerly Imperial Tobacco).
 See Table 10.2.1 for global market share for each of the five major tobacco companies.

 *Altria is the completely separate US arm of Philip Morris.

 i For more information on potential harm reduction products, see Chapter 18

 ii For further information on snus, see Chapter 3, Section 33 and Chapter 18, InDepth 18A Smokeless tobacco

 iii For more information on potential harm reduction products, see Chapter 18

 iv An important exception is Altria, which broke ranks by publicly supporting the legislation that granted the US Food and Drug Administration regulatory authority over tobacco products.

 v The tobacco industry argues that it is a vital, positive contributor to the economies of some countries.
 For discussion, see Chapter 17, Section 17.3.4.

 For recent news items and research on this topic, click here